-Some breeds, such as flat-faced dogs like English bulldogs, French bulldogs, and pugs commonly suffer from breathing problems, but it can occur in any breed.
-You’ve probably stumbled upon this article after searching “old dog breathing heavy,” and you’ve come to the right place.
-We’ll go over the reasons your dog could be breathing heavily, what you should do about it, and when you should contact your vet.
+Certain breeds — primarily flat-faced dogs like English bulldogs, French bulldogs, and pugs — commonly suffer from breathing problems, but respiratory issues can occur in any breed.
+You’ve probably stumbled on this article after searching “old dog breathing heavy,” and you’ve come to the right place.
+We’ll walk you through the reasons your dog could be breathing heavily, what you should do about it, and when you need to contact your vet.

 Most dogs pant from time to time, and it becomes more common as your dog ages.
 For the most part, this is nothing to worry about, especially if your pup has just been out for a walk.
 Dogs can’t sweat the way we can, and panting allows your dog to cool off by evaporating heat and moisture through his respiratory tract.
 But when there’s no apparent cause for heavy breathing, it’s only natural to be concerned.
 Here are some of the reasons your old dog may be breathing heavily.